fzakaria/fzakaria.com/_posts/2026-09-11-a-nix-store-is-three-functions.md

 6514112
 ```

-GitHub Pages or Releases are a static file server.
-It has no idea what Nix is.
+GitHub Pages and Releases are static file servers.
+They have no idea what Nix is.
 If a humble file server can be a Nix binary cache, what else could we use?

 ## The interface

 Turns out that in order to be a Nix binary cache, you must implement only three simple functions.
-The Nix client does not care what medium you use to implement them although HTTP is the most common and included by default in [CppNix](https://github.com/NixOS/nix)[^cppnix].
+The Nix client does not care what medium you use to implement them, although HTTP is the most common and included by default in [CppNix](https://github.com/NixOS/nix).[^cppnix]

 [^cppnix]: You can write a Nix plugin to implement a new protocol if you wanted.

 ```
 GET  nix-cache-info                →  StoreDir: /nix/store